 There is some confusion around the actual name of this natural water hole.
 Some call it Mermaids Pool, others like to call it Mermaid Pool, and then there’s websites that refer to it as Mermaid Pools.
 Google Maps names it “Mermaids Pool”, but the sign at the bridge at the start of the track says “Mermaid Pools”.

 1. Bridge to Mermaid Pools

 |Time:||2 hours (return)|

-The hike from the bridge to Mermaid Pool is relatively easy and should take you around one hour (one way).
+The hike from the bridge to Mermaid Pool is relatively easy and should take approximately one hour (one way).

 Not too long after the start of the track, you can choose between the upper path and the lower path along the river.

 The upper path follows a ridge and is the easier of the two.
-The lower path stays right at the river and is more fun with a lot of rocks to climb over.
+The lower path stays right at the river and is more fun, with some rocks and boulders to climb over.